kdelwat/chordy/README.md

 I've tested this program using the Akai MPK Mini controller only.
 There could be bugs relating to other controllers - if so, please file an issue and I'll try to help!

+## License

+This project is released into the public domain, using the [Unlicense](http://unlicense.org).
+Feel free to do whatever you want with it!